 If you're married, and the estates of you and your spouse exceed the federal estate tax exemption ($11,580,000 in 2020) or your state's estate tax exemption (which can be as low as $1,000,000 in 2020), then you should consider establishing Revocable Living Trusts to take advantage of both spouses' exemptions from estate taxes.
-This is accomplished by setting up AB Trusts or ABC Trusts and then dividing your assets roughly in equal shares between the two trusts (while the new concept of "portability" will allow you and your spouse to maximize the use of your federal estate tax exemptions, Hawaii is currently the only state that offers portability).
+This is accomplished by setting up AB Trusts or ABC Trusts and then dividing your assets roughly in equal shares between the two trusts.
+(The newer concept of “portability" allows a surviving spouse to utilize the unused portion of the deceased spouse’s exclusion for federal estate tax exemptions.
+Hawaii and Maryland also offer portability for their state estate taxes.)

 If you're in a second or later marriage and you and your spouse will have different beneficiaries such as your children or grandchildren, then you should consider establishing Revocable Living Trusts to ensure that each spouse's estate will go where he or she wants it to go outside of the probate process.

 A last will and testament that is filed with the probate court becomes a public court record that anyone can read (for example, you can see what the Last Will and Testament of actor James Gandolfini says).
 Contrast this with a Revocable Living Trust, which is a private contract between you as the Trustmaker and you as the Trustee.
 Unless your beneficiaries have to go to court over something written in your Revocable Living Trust agreement (like Michael Jackson's heirs), then the document should remain a private document that only the trustees and certain beneficiaries will be able to read after your incapacity or death.

 If you own real estate in more than one state, then you'll need to establish a Revocable Living Trust and deed the out of state property into the trust.
 Otherwise, your family may be faced with two separate probate estates—one in the state where you live, and a second in the state where your real estate is located, which is referred to as "ancillary probate."